rootcss/simple_spark_lib/README.md

 </ol>

 ### Prerequisite:
-This assumes that you have access to Apache Spark and Cassandra clusters.
+This assumes that you have access to Apache Spark. (and Cassandra clusters if working with cassandra workflow)

 ### Installation:
 Clone the repo and build with the command: